elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-are-algebraic-manipulation-and-calculusbased-approaches-used-in-mathematical-analysis.md

 url: /learn/education-studies/questions/how-are-algebraic-manipulation-and-calculusbased-approaches-used-in-mathematical-analysis
 score: -1.0
 related_article1:
+    id: 169303
+    title: >-
+        How does the Fundamental Theorem of Calculus connect derivatives and integrals?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-does-the-fundamental-theorem-of-calculus-connect-derivatives-and-integrals
+related_article2:
     id: 169301
+    title: >-
-    title: How is the derivative used to calculate the instantaneous rate of change, and what are its applications in physics?
+        How is the derivative used to calculate the instantaneous rate of change, and what are its applications in physics?
     subject: Education Studies
     url: /learn/education-studies/questions/how-is-the-derivative-used-to-calculate-the-instantaneous-rate-of-change-and-what-are-its-applications-in-physics
-related_article2:
-    id: 169295
-    title: What is the behavior of functions near vertical asymptotes as they approach infinity?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-behavior-of-functions-near-vertical-asymptotes-as-they-approach-infinity
 related_article3:
-    id: 169306
+    id: 169286
-    title: How can the behavior of functions be analyzed through their graphs, focusing on increasing and decreasing intervals?
+    title: >-
+        What are the properties of vectors, and how do they apply to vector addition and subtraction?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-behavior-of-functions-be-analyzed-through-their-graphs-focusing-on-increasing-and-decreasing-intervals
+    url: /learn/education-studies/questions/what-are-the-properties-of-vectors-and-how-do-they-apply-to-vector-addition-and-subtraction
 related_article4:
-    id: 169307
+    id: 169304
+    title: >-
-    title: What techniques are used in graphical analysis to understand limits and visualize derivatives?
+        What are some applications of integrals in physics and engineering?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-are-used-in-graphical-analysis-to-understand-limits-and-visualize-derivatives
+    url: /learn/education-studies/questions/what-are-some-applications-of-integrals-in-physics-and-engineering
 related_article5:
-    id: 169295
+    id: 169297
-    title: What is the behavior of functions near vertical asymptotes as they approach infinity?
+    title: >-
+        How is continuity at transition points in piecewise functions analyzed?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-behavior-of-functions-near-vertical-asymptotes-as-they-approach-infinity
+    url: /learn/education-studies/questions/how-is-continuity-at-transition-points-in-piecewise-functions-analyzed
 ---

 &nbsp;